weygoldt/TeeGrid/examples/R4-sensors-logger/README.md

   a double-blink every 2s is emitted.

-- Normal operation, i.e. data acquisition is running and data are written to SD card: the LED briefly flashes every 5 seconds.
+- Normal operation, i.e. data acquisition is running and data are written to SD card: the LED briefly flashes every 5 seconds (file time larger than 30s) or every 2 seconds (file time smaller than 30s).

 - Whenever a file is closed and the next one opened, the LED lights for 1 second.
 Then it continues with flashes every 5 seconds.